nikitavoloboev/data/focusing/rules.md

 - Take things seriously.
 Don't let anyone lose trust in you, especially your partner.
 - If you cannot avoid/stop hurting someone, then better stop communication with them, so you don’t continue doing it.
 - If you feel that something is not right, it probably is not right.
 Deal with it early.
+- Give your partner freedom to be her/himself.
+Don't force him/her to change for you.
+Compromise on things that make the other one unhappy or break up.
 - You have power to influence other people, be gentle and kind.
+- You should have complete love for your partner.
+Everyone should be confident that they won't be hurt by their partner by someone doing something bad behind their back.
+- Your partner should never doubt your love for them.
+- Lift your partner up & listen always.
+If she/he doesn't like something I did, stop doing it.
+Don't argue.
+Don't be stubborn.
+- Express my genuine love for my partner in all the different ways.
+Hold her/his hand, give compliments (how she/he looks and clothes she/he wears).
+- Ask how your partner feels and listen.
+Don't disregard their feelings.
+It’s good response to just hug and listen if I have no answer or solution (all feelings are valid and are not a sign of weakness).
+- Don't needlessly complain about things to anyone.
+My life is amazing and it's lucky I even exist.
+Be grateful.
+- The relationship can only get better if both want it to improve.

 ## Communication